Radioactive Waste Adviser (RWA) support

 The environment agencies in the UK - i.e. the Scottish Environment Protection Agency (SEPA), the Environment Agency (EA) and the Northern Ireland Environment Agency (NIEA) - require anyone who is permitted or authorised to accumulate or dispose of radioactive waste to appoint a Radioactive Waste Adviser (RWA).
 The environment agencies’ statement on radioactive waste advisers can be viewed here for further information.

-The permit holder must appoint a suitable RWA if the permit is for the accumulation or disposal of radioactive waste under the Radioactive Substances Act 1993 or the Environmental Permitting Regulations 2010.
+The permit holder must appoint a suitable RWA if the permit is for the accumulation or disposal of radioactive waste under the radioactive substances legislation.
 Guidance on the definition of a suitable RWA is given here.

 The environment agencies consider a suitable RWA to be a RWA who has “the specific knowledge, experience and competence required for giving advice on the particular radioactive waste management and environmental radiation protection issues for which the permit holder is making the appointment”.